Luton Town F.C.: Club identity

 The club's nickname, "the Hatters", reflects Luton's historical connection with the hat making trade, which has been prominent there since the 17th century.
-The nickname was originally a variant on the now rarely seen straw-plaiters.
 Supporters of the club are also called Hatters.

 The club is associated with two very different colour schemes—white and black (first permanently adopted in 1920), and orange, navy and white (first used in 1973, and worn by the team as of the 2015–16 season).
 Luton mainly wore a combination of light blue and white before 1920, when white shirts and black shorts were first adopted.
 These colours were retained for over half a century, with the colour of the socks varying between white and black, until Luton changed to orange, navy and white at the start of the 1973–74 season.
 Luton began playing in white shirts, shorts and socks in 1979, with the orange and navy motif reduced to trim; navy shorts were adopted in 1984.
 This palette was retained until the 1999–2000 season, when the team played in orange shirts and blue shorts.
 From 2000 to 2008, Luton returned to white shirts and black shorts; orange was included as trim until 2007.
 The white, navy and orange palette favoured in the 1980s was brought back in 2008, following the results of a club poll, but a year later the colours were changed yet again, this time to a predominantly orange strip with white shorts.
 Navy shorts were readopted in 2011.
 Luton wore orange shirts, navy shorts and white socks during the 2015–16 season.

 Luton Town have traditionally used the town's crest as its own in a manner similar to many other teams.
 The club's first badge was a white eight-pointed star, which was emblazoned across the team's shirts (then a deep cochineal red) in 1892.
 Four years later a crest comprising the club's initials intertwined was briefly adopted.
 The shirts were thereafter plain until 1933, when Luton first adopted a badge depicting a straw boater, which appeared on Luton shirts.
 The letters "LTFC" were added in 1935, and this basic design remained until 1947.
 The club then played without a badge until 1970, when the club began to wear the town crest regularly, having first done so in the 1959 FA Cup Final.